7554: Story

 The Dien Bien Phu siege finally begins in March 1954 and An is reassigned to the 316th Division for the initial assault.
-French troops attack in an attempt to silence the 316th's artillery positions in a hill east of the camp, but are heavily repelled within hours; the hill is later named the "Hill of Medals."
+French troops attack in an attempt to silence the 316th's artillery positions in a hill east of the camp, but are heavily repelled within hours; the hill is later named the "Hill of Medals".
 Vinh, meanwhile, is part of the attack force on Beatrice; the success of the attack leads to the fall of Gabrielle and Ban Keo within days.
 An, who was present at the Hill of Medals, helps in the defense of Gabrielle against French airstrikes.
 Ha is with the 304th Division as part of sniper teams attacking Isabelle.
 Binh is assigned to a commando raid on a French airbase to disrupt air support missions to Dien Bien Phu.
 Vinh is part of the troops attacking Eliane 1 and participates in the brutal fighting over the hill (where he is either KIA or WIA after destroying a tank).

 Binh returns to the Dien Bien Phu front on May 6 as the Việt Minh begin their final assault, starting with a dynamite blast on Eliane 2.
-In the midst of the battle, Binh briefly reunites with Ha before heading back into action; Ha is later killed.
+In the midst of the battle, Binh briefly reunites with Ha before heading back into action, but Ha is later killed.
 During the final attack, Binh unexpectedly reunites with An and learns about their mother's death.
-Binh's team captures a French soldier and forces him to point out Col Christian de Castries' command bunker; however, French troops open fire and An is hit in the process as he encourages his comrades to rush the bunker.
+Binh's team captures a French soldier and forces him to point out Col Christian de Castries' command bunker, but French troops open fire and An is hit in the process as he encourages his comrades to rush the bunker.
 Binh kills the soldiers and later holds An in his arms.
 An apologizes to Binh before he passes away (later on he is confirmed alive by the developer).
 Other soldiers start herding away French troops and a soldier raises the Vietnamese Yellow Star flag over the bunker.

 Development

 Emobi Games started the project in October 2008 amidst relative secrecy.
 The development team used Havok's Vision Engine 8 graphics engine, NVidia's PhysX physics engine, and Xaitment's XaitMap and XaitControl AI programs to create the game.
-Despite the high system requirements such programs needed, the development team is reportedly optimizing the game to run on systems with much lower hardware configurations.
+Despite the high system requirements such programs needed, the development team optimized the game to run on systems with much lower hardware configurations.

 To lend authenticity to the game, Vietnam's cultural authorities provided the researchers with information on Việt Minh and French actions during the war.

 A video depicting early gameplay footage was released on April 1, 2010, but was given little attention due to being April Fool's Day.
-A trailer that confirmed the existence of the game was released on May 7, 2010.
-A demo video of the project, showing the siege of the Hanoi Metropole Hotel in December 1946, was shown in September 2010.
+A trailer that confirmed the existence of the game was released on May 7.
+A demo video of the project, showing the siege of the Hanoi Metropole Hotel in December 1946, was shown in September.
 Another trailer was introduced in June 2011.